bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3.md

 ```@example TUTBRUaut
 # number of time slices for the periodic orbit
 M = 51
-probFD = PeriodicOrbitTrapProblem(M = M)
+probFD = PeriodicOrbitTrapProblem(M = M;
+  # specific method for solving linear system
+  # of Periodic orbits with trapeze method
+  # You could use the default one :FullLU (slower here)
+  jacobian = :FullSparseInplace)
-br_po, = continuation(
+br_po = continuation(
 	# arguments for branch switching from the first
 	# Hopf bifurcation point
-	jet..., br, 1,
+	br, 1,
 	# arguments for continuation
 	opts_po_cont, probFD;
 	# OPTIONAL parameters
 	# we want to jump on the new branch at phopf + δp
 	# ampfactor is a factor to increase the amplitude of the guess
 	δp = 0.01, ampfactor = 1,
-	# specific method for solving linear system
-	# of Periodic orbits with trapeze method
-	# You could use the default one :FullLU (slower here)
-	jacobianPO = :FullSparseInplace,
 	# regular options for continuation
 	verbosity = 3,	plot = true,
 	plotSolution = (x, p; kwargs...) -> heatmap!(reshape(x[1:end-1], 2*n, M)'; ylabel="time", color=:viridis, kwargs...),